 Current work 2017

-Artist in Residence in the Genetics Department of Leicester University during 2017.
+I am currently Artist in Residence in the Genetics Department of Leicester University during 2017.
 I am working in collaboration with Gillian McFarland on exciting new work inspired by the research and processes of DNA research.
-We will be exhibiting in Leicester later in 2017.
+We will be exhibiting in Leicester University 10th Nov 2017 – 11th January 2018, at Berlin Science Festival 2017 and in 44AD Gallery Bath in 2018.

-I am currently working on a new series exploring my local landscape and nature in relation to emotional healing.
+I am currently working on a new series exploring emotional healing which will be exhibited at Gawthorpe Hall in 2018.

 My work as a textile artist is strongly influenced by my first career in museums.
 My practice is research-focussed and I am fascinated by material culture, history and the power of objects in human narratives.
 I often use intensely personal and emotive subjects or historical themes inspired by people, objects and places as well as how we respond to and interact with objects and materials in our daily lives, the traces we leave behind, the stories we embed into our material culture and the importance of cloth and objects in our lives.